Sandy1494/cyclistbikeshare/README.md

 Why this project?

-This document was created as the final deliverable for the Google Data Analytics Capstone project.
-I started this certification program through Coursera in October 2022 and completed it in Feb 2023.
-Throughout each course in the Google Data Analytics Certificate, I developed the skills such as structured thinking, Storytelling, Excel, Tableau, SQL, and R. Through this project I am demonstrating the skills needed to transition into a career in data analytics.
+This document was created as the final deliverable for the BADM Capstone project.
+I started this certification program through GUVI in Dec 2023 and completed it in May 2024.
+Throughout each course in the BADM Certificate, I developed the skills such as Analystical thinking, Storytelling, Excel, Tableau, SQL, Digital Marketing and ML Models.
+Through this project I am demonstrating the skills needed to transition into a career in Business analytics.

 Introduction

 In this case study, you will perform many real-world tasks of a junior data analyst.
 You will work for a fictional company, Cyclistic, and meet different characters and team members.
 To answer the key business questions, you will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.

-This markdown file structure is modeled on the Data analysis process presented as part of the Google Data Analytics Certificate which is:
+This markdown file structure is modeled on the Data analysis process presented as part of the BADM Certificate which is:

 Ask : Business Challenge/Objective/Question
 Prepare : Data generation, collection, storage, and data management